Finding funding for a project can be daunting, but there are plenty of venues and opportunities. We have gathered some here and hope it is helpful.

 The principle of the LCF is that it ‘offsets’ some of the negative impacts of living near a landfill site.
 This is done by allowing landfill operators to pay a proportion of their landfill tax liability to not-for-profit organisations that deliver benefits to the general public, biodiversity or the environment, within a 10 mile radius of a landfill site.

 Donarbon Ltd originally set up the Donarbon Community Fund as its LCF.
-After the takeover by AmeyCespa Group, this is now the AmeyCespa Community Fund, and we pay 6% of our landfill tax liability into this fund on a quarterly basis.
+After the takeover by AmeyCespa Group, this is now the Amey Community Fund.
 Under the LCF regulations, the fund has to be administered by an independent organisation and AmeyCespa have commissioned the Cambridgeshire Community Foundation to manage the Fund.

 Other Funding Links

 - The National Lottery Heritage Fund gives grants to sustain and transform our heritage

 - The Garfield Weston Foundation

 - The Wolfson Foundation grants are administered by the Church Buildings Council

 - The William and James Morris Fund, c/o The Society of Antiquaries of London